pathunstrom/game-world-championship/rules/index.md

 1. Discard down to hand size.
 2. End of round effects
 3. The active player passes to the other player.

-## Snippets of possible mechanics for the future

-1. Character levels: Stack of cards, get more powerful as the fight goes on.
-2. Attack types:
-   * One deals damage to "energy" and then life, but tends to cost less.
-   * One deals damage to the life deck directly.
-3. Blocks?
-Use left/right/center or high/low/neutral on attacks and blocks.
-Fighting game mechanics get?
-4. Mini mulligan every turn IE draw 6, put two into your energy pile or something.
-   * Tie this to character level, so you draw more cards to tune and get more energy as the game goes.
-5. Deck build limitations, needs combat styles, more robust characters.
-See Star Wars Unlimited and The Spoils for ideas.
-6. Regen
-7. Allies
-8. More subtle damage: Flips defend 0, only defense icons.
-This makes for some silly design space like 0 life cards of damage.
-9. Regarding 1: Cards that can only be played at higher levels
-10. Reaction cards: Follow rules of printed reactions
-11. Blocks: Reactions that respond to attacks